tsvbits/tsvbits.github.io/src/pages/solidless/index.md

 - Immutable, purity, composobality matters for me more than knowing how each symbol in SOLID abbreviation is decoded :smile:
 - It is not magic, knowing how they are stated does not help you on practice

-So I am solidless coder, sorry recruters :smile:
+So I am solidless coder, sorry recruiters :smile:

 ## Fun story